IDinsight/surveystream_flask_api/README.md

 The end-to-end tests require an image for the Flask app and an image for the test runner.
 These can be created with the following make commands:

 Flask app: `make image`

 Test runner: `make image-test-e2e`

 ### Run the tests

-Once the images are built, the end-to-end tests can be run with the following command:
+Once the images are built, the end-to-end tests can be run with the following commands:

+`make login`

 `make run-test-e2e`